Editor: Oluseyi Elizabeth Odudimu

 Words of encouragement

-Your ability to function normally with depression depends on you. “self-help is natural antidepressants” However, the recent research shows that the positive mindset can easily control our thoughts and behaviour, which can predominantly control the mood swings.
+Your ability to function normally with depression depends on you.
+“Self-help is natural antidepressants”.
+However, recent research shows that a positive mindset can easily control our thoughts and behaviour, which can predominantly control mood swings.

-A positive mindset can predetermine your interpretation; a realistic approach to life event can help you overcome.
+A positive mindset can predetermine your interpretation; a realistic approach to life events can help you overcome.

-Low-grade feelings of unhappiness and capacity to control the thought and actions like suicide or persistent automatic thought of nagging.
+Low-grade feelings of unhappiness and capacity to control thoughts and actions like suicide or persistent automatic thought of nagging.